 We offer a distinctive Ph.D. program in History that emphasizes both broad and focused historical knowledge as well as skills training for the 21st-century historian.
-Students may concentrate in one of six areas:
+Ph.D. students gain a mastery of primary and secondary fields in North American, European, and/or World history.
+As their focus field, students concentrate in one of six areas:

 - North American West